ahcodes/Experimental_Bootstrap_Landing_Page/README.md

 ## What is This Project About?

 This is a landing page for a non-existent/sample company.
-I made this when I was first learning Bootstrap.
+I made this when I was first learning Bootstrap to design more mobile-friendly responsive websites,

 ## Languages/Technologies are Used